denten-books/plain-text/2-surface.md

 to what Peter Denning calls the "third generation" of computer systems---an assemblage of storage, input, and output technologies that continue to shape the contemporary human encounter with text today.[^ln1-denning] These devices tell the story of a fracture.
-Through them, a part of the sign fades from view into an arrangement of magnetic charge and floating gate at the site of the archive.
-Another part appears at the site of projection in the flicker of the cathode ray and the flow of the liquid crystal.
+Through them, the sign fades from view into an arrangement of magnetic charge and floating gate at the site of storage.
+Another phantasmal sign appears at the site of projection.

+[^ln2-hayles]: See also @hayles_print_2004.

 ## A. Teletype (Input)